-Do amounts paid for rent, food, utilities, and the number of rooms reflect only our FU's share?

-IO7a Please specify our FU's share for all such items that need correction.
+- IO7.
+Do amounts paid for rent, food, utilities, and the number of rooms reflect only our FU's share? - IO7a.
+Please specify our FU's share for all of these items.

 The household expenses we report must reflect those for the FU only, and must exclude costs paid for by people living in the HU who are not part of the study FU.
 The Q by Qs for Section A give more info about what we want.
 This IO is your chance to explain any confusing situation.
 Please clarify whether the amounts for rent, food, utilities, and rooms reflect just what our FU uses/pays for, and give details.